freenas/freenas-docs/userguide/intro.rst

 * An option to save the encryption seed has been added to the :ref:`System` :guilabel:`Save Config` button.

+* Email notices about available updates are only sent once instead of once per day.

 * Samba has been updated to version
   `4.6.2
   <https://www.samba.org/samba/history/samba-4.6.2.html>`_.